Surya Kala / Chandra Kala / Lavanga Latika

 • Lavanga Latika

-• Frying and soaking in the syrup is same as above method.
+• The frying and soaking in syrup process is the same as the previously described method.

 33 Comments